Formulating is a process.

 Once the painstaking process of handpicking which primary ingredients have made the cut, the fun begins.
 Playing with ratios.
 Assessing texture and slip.
 Adding any special actives, conditioning agents, fatty alcohols, emollients, oh my!
 Many test batches end up in the trash, however copious notes are taken throughout this process.
 As Maya Angelou wisely spoke, "you may encounter many defeats, but you must not be defeated."
 Each failed batch brings me closer to the final desired product, and when it's right, I am absolutely elated.

-After several weeks of researching and then additional weeks of testing (thankful for friends and family who happily volunteered their locks), I was able to launch my new hair masques, available in two scents, and brimming with nourishing oils, rich conditioners, and goodies to leave hair feeling its best, such as vegan keratin, panthenol, glycerin, and honeyquat.
+After several weeks of researching and then additional weeks of testing (thankful for friends and family who happily volunteered their locks), I was able to launch my new hair masques, and brimmingΒ with nourishing oils, rich conditioners, and goodies to leave hair feeling its best, such as vegan keratin, panthenol, glycerin, and honeyquat.

 The feedback has been unanimously and overwhelmingly positive, and I have to admit, I find myself playing with my hair more frequently these days.